npruehs/tome-editor/README.md

 * Arbitrary output data formats through templates
 * Splitting data up into multiple files for improved collaboration

-### In Development (subject to change)

-* Hierarchical record structure
-* Data import from various sources such as Microsoft Excel
-* Export and import of localization tables as CSV and TMX
-* Command-line support for easy integration into CI and other tool chains

 ## Development Cycle

 We know that using a tool like Tome in production requires you to be completely sure about stability and compatibility.
 Thus, new releases of Tome are created using [Semantic Versioning](http://semver.org/).
 In short: